keu/docs/software_versioned_docs/version-0.16/configure-platform-resources.md

 ---
 sidebar_label: 'Configure Platform Resources'
-title: 'Astronomer Enterprise Platform Resources'
+title: 'Astronomer Software Platform Resources'
 id: configure-platform-resources
-description: A summary of how platform and Airflow deployment resources are created in the context of Astronomer Enterprise.
+description: A summary of how platform and Airflow deployment resources are created in the context of Astronomer Software.
 ---

 ## Configuring Platform Resources